 Skirts are practically made for summer, so take your pick!
 A well picked line skirt and a lace tank, cropped top, or sheer blouse works well for casual weddings.
 A black skirt can be worn as opposed to a black dress, so almost any top can match, just make sure it isn’t too glitzy.
 Adorn with some gorgeous accessories or body jewelry, a cute pair of shoes, and a hand purse and you’re ready to go!

 The Shorts and Shirt

 If you’re not feeling the all too popular dress or skirt, then the next obvious choice is the more casual shorts and shirt, although you can wear a jacket too.
-Although a white dress is often a big no no for wedding guests, a white shirt with a fitting pair of shorts is perfectly acceptable for these occasions.
-Match with a pair of broken in heels and don’t forget your accessories and the little details.
+Although a white dress is always a nice summer choice, a white shirt with a fitting pair of shorts is also acceptable for these occasions.
+Match with a pair of heels and don’t forget your accessories and the little details.
 You are now ready to turn some heads!

 Written by: Chelsea, Writer at Hindged

 Images Courtesy of Canva.